-pet safety tips to ensure a happy holiday season
+pet safety tips for a happy holiday season

-Dakin Humane Society offers a few tips to help ensure your pet’s safety this holiday season.
-Some simple precautions may help maintain the merriment of the season for you and your pet.
+Nothing ruins a good time for everyone like a trip to the veterinary emergency room.
+A few simple precautions may help maintain the merriment of the season for you and your pet.

 Table Foods, Moldy Foods and Poultry Bones: Pets should not be given holiday leftovers.
 Poultry bones can splinter and cause damage or blockage in the gastrointestinal tract.
 Moldy or spoiled foods could produce food poisoning, tremors or seizures.

 No Chocolate: All forms of chocolate can cause vomiting, increased thirst and urination, diarrhea, hyperactivity, elevated heart rate and seizures.
 This can be lethal in large doses due to the caffeine and high fat levels in the product.